godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 ![Screenshot showing wdio output](/assets/images/react-native-wdio/wdio-output.png)

 Now, you have a WebdriverIO UI test running against the local emulator.
-Explore [WebDriverIO Mobile API](http://webdriver.io/api.html) to write some solid UI tests.
+You are now set to explore [WebDriverIO Mobile API](http://webdriver.io/api.html) to continue writing more complete UI tests.

 ## Running tests on emulators using a cloud-based service: Sauce Labs

 WebDriverIO officially supports some of the popular cloud services like Sauce Labs and BrowserStack by providing a service plugin.
-Here at GoDaddy, we use Sauce Labs for performing mobile UI testing on emulators and real devices.
+Here at GoDaddy, we use [Sauce Labs](https://saucelabs.com/) for performing mobile UI testing on emulators and real devices.
+If you don't have a Sauce Labs account you can start a free trial here: (https://signup.saucelabs.com/signup/trial)

 Let's configure our current WebDriverIO test to run using the Sauce Labs simulators.